jovaneyck/AdventOfCode/README.md

-# AdventOfCode2015
+# AdventOfCode
-My take at the [Advent of Code](http://adventofcode.com/) 2015 challenges as a way to learn the basics of F#.
+My take at the [Advent of Code](http://adventofcode.com/) challenges as a way to learn the basics of F#.
 Fun!